Justin Hardee: Houston Texans

 Hardee was signed by the Houston Texans as an undrafted free agent on May 12, 2017.
-He was waived on September 2, 2017.
+He was waived on September 2.

 New Orleans Saints

-On September 7, 2017, Hardee was signed to the New Orleans Saints' practice squad.
-He was promoted to the active roster on September 23, 2017.
-In Week 9, Hardee blocked a punt by Bryan Anger and returned it for a touchdown in a 30–10 win over the Buccaneers, earning him NFC Special Teams Player of the Week.
+On September 7, 2017, Hardee was signed to the practice squad of the New Orleans Saints.
+He was promoted to the active roster on September 23.
+In Week 9 against the Tampa Bay Buccaneers, Hardee blocked a punt by Bryan Anger and returned it for a touchdown in a 30–10 win.
+He was recognized as the National Football Conference Special Teams Player of the Week for his accomplishment.